AusDTO/gov-au-content-guide/_entries/2016-05-04-capitalisation.md

 **For example**

-> south-east NSW.
+> south-east NSW

 **Further examples**

-> The internet, not the Internet
+> the internet, not the Internet
-> The web, not the Web or World Wide Web
+> the web, not the Web or World Wide Web
-> The intranet, not the Intranet
+> the intranet, not the Intranet
-> wi-fi not wifi, WiFi or Wi-fi.
+> wi-fi not wifi, WiFi or Wi-fi